layday/instawow/README.rst

 - Interoperable CLI and GUI
-- Fuzzy search with download scoring, backed by a catalogue which combines add-ons from WoWInterface, CurseForge and Tukui
+- Fuzzy search with download scoring, backed by a catalogue which combines add-ons from WoWInterface, CurseForge, Tukui and Townlong Yak
 - Ability to interpret add-on URLs and host IDs
 - Add-on reconciliation which works with all three major hosts
 - Rollback – ability to revert problematic updates